bsundsrud/vapi-rs/vapi-logger/README.md

 # port of remote server.
 Required if destination = "tcp"
 port = 12345

+# number of threads to start to send logs if destination = "tcp".
+Default is 2
+sender_threads = 1

 # the [logging] section controls what gets logged
 [logging]